Visa-free destinations for Caribbean passport holders

 For instance, while Caribbean citizens require visas for the USA, they benefit from a broader range of visa types and generally face lower rejection rates.

-Requirements for investors to obtain Caribbean citizenship
+How to obtain Caribbean citizenship by investment

 • over 18;

-• with no criminal record;
+• without a criminal record;

-• with legal income;
+• earning a legal income;

 • in good health.